Sleep Studies at Warringal Private Hospital

 Arranging the Sleep Study

-Following your sleep study, a review appointment with one of our qualified sleep physicians will also be arranged for you to discuss the results and treatment options.
+After the study, a priority review appointment with one of our accredited Sleep physicians will be arranged where your sleep study results, and possible treatment options will be discussed.

 Fees